Aitareya Brahmana: Cosmography

 Astronomy played a significant role in Vedic rituals, which were conducted at different periods of a year.
-The Aitareya Brahmana (4.18) states the sun stays still for a period of 21 days, and reaches its highest point on vishuvant, the middle day of this period.
+The Aitareya Brahmana (4.18) states the sun stays still for a period of 21 days, and reaches its highest point on vishuvanta, the middle day of this period.
 The gods feared that at this point, the sun would lose its balance, so they tied it with five ropes (the five "ropes" being five prayer verses).
-The vishuvant is mentioned as an important day for rituals.
+The vishuvanta is mentioned as an important day for rituals.
 The text also mentions that the sun burns with the greatest force after passing the meridian.

 The Aitareya Brahmana (2.7) states:

 The [sun] never really sets or rises.
 In that they think of him 'He is setting,' having reached the end of the day, he inverts himself; thus he makes evening below, day above.
 Again in that they think of him 'He is rising in the morning,' having reached the end of the night he inverts himself; thus he makes day below, night above.
 He never sets; indeed he never sets."